IgniteUI/igniteui-docfx/kr/components/grid/groupby.md

   $secondary: $blue-color
 );
 ```
-After that, using `igx-color`, we could easily obtain a color from the newly generated palette.
+After that, using `igx-color`, a color from the newly generated color palette is easy to be obtained.
 ```scss
 $custom-theme: igx-grid-theme(
     $group-row-background: igx-color($custom-palette, "secondary", 100),